 Society has recently been modifying elements of living to be more environmentally friendly.
 This can be small changes like a paper bag instead of plastic, or electric cars – which offers an innovative alternative to fuel consumption, while also showcasing better technology and convenience.

 Veganism rejects the use of animal products of any kind.
 Is this an environmental change society would fully support?
 Veganism is not as convenient as plugging in an electric car or planting a tree, but instead a lifestyle choice to not exploit animals for consumption – removing meats, dairy, and many other animal products from our lives entirely.

 Instead of removing meat from the menu for the majority, why not support local farmers, eco-friendly farming practices, and the sustainable wellbeing of farm animals?

 Terrapass, an environmental group states that “you can reduce the carbon footprint of your food by up to 7% by eating locally”.

-While turning vegan is one sustainable option for some, it is not the only answer to the climate crisis, so if you don’t want to be vegan, there are other positive ways to help the environment.
+While turning vegan is one sustainable option for some, it is not the only answer to the climate crisis, so if you don’t want to be vegan, there are other positive ways to help the environment as outlined.

 Image Credit: Alison Clair